This post, 5 Common SEO Mistakes and How to Avoid Them, was written by nDash community member Jenn Landers.

 Weak Introduction Paragraph

-The introduction paragraph has one goal, encourage people to read the rest of the article.
+The introduction paragraph has one goal, to encourage people to read the rest of the article.
 People are busy.
 There’s a lot of competition vying for a short period of attention.
 The introduction paragraph needs to inspire people to take time out of their day for this specific piece of content.

 When readers don’t choose to read the article, they don’t stay on your page.
 That is called a bounce.
 Search engines rank sites with a high bounce rate poorly.
 More importantly, when a person bounces from your site, they don’t engage with your business or make a purchase.
 A good introduction paragraph can reduce the bounce rate by 45%, increasing your conversions by 50%.